Austin–Bergstrom International Airport: Terminal

 The Barbara Jordan Terminal is the airport's main terminal and has a total of 34 gates, six of which are capable of handling international flights.
 There are several restaurants and food concessions inside the terminal, all but two of which are located inside the secured gate areas of the terminal.
 There are three airport lounges at the airport, these are run by American Airlines, Delta Air Lines, and United Airlines.
 The terminal also has a live music stage on which local bands perform in keeping with the spirit of Austin's proclamation as "The Live Music Capital of the World".

-A secondary terminal with three gates known as the South Terminal is used by ultra low-cost carriers Allegiant Air and Frontier Airlines.
-The South Terminal is accessed from a separate entrance on the south side of the airport perimeter from Burleson Road; it cannot be accessed from either the main airport entrance from SH 71 or the Barbara Jordan terminal except by completely exiting the airport grounds.
-A shuttle bus runs between the two terminals and the trip between the terminals takes between 15 and 20 minutes.
-The facility has a retro look and passenger gates are not equipped with jet bridges; passengers walk under a covered walkway to board the aircraft by stairs.

 Ground transportation

 Route 20, operated by the Capital Metropolitan Transportation Authority, operates from the arrivals level of the Barbara Jordan Terminal every 15 minutes.
 The route takes passengers through the East Riverside Corridor to Downtown and University of Texas at Austin before heading east along Manor Road.
-Route 483 operates after midnight 6 days a week to provide late hours service through the East Riverside Corridor to Downtown.
+Route 483 operates after midnight six days a week to provide late hours service through the East Riverside Corridor to Downtown.

-Through the Project Connect plan, the airport is planned be the southern terminus of the Capital Metropolitan Transportation Authority Blue Line light rail, which will run through the East Riverside Corridor to Downtown Austin and The University of Texas at Austin as far north as North Lamar/US183.
+Through the Project Connect plan, the airport is planned to be the southern terminus of the Capital Metropolitan Transportation Authority Blue Line light rail, which will run through the East Riverside Corridor to Downtown Austin and The University of Texas at Austin as far north as North Lamar/US183.
 Blue Line construction costs are estimated at $1.3 billion and may be completed as early as 2029.
 The project (Proposition A) was approved by voters on November 3, 2020.

 The airport offers a consolidated rent-a-car center (ConRAC) in a parking garage northeast of the Barbara Jordan Terminal and connected to the Red Garage.
 Ten rental car companies have passenger service counters on the second floor of the ConRAC, which can service up to 5,000 vehicles per day.
-The 1600000 sqft facility opened in October 2015 and was built at a cost of US$162 million.
+The 1.6 e6ft2 facility opened in October 2015 and was built at a cost of US$162 million.
 A shuttle bus travels between the South Terminal and the ConRAC.

 Part of the ConRAC's ground floor serves as a "Ground Transportation Center" providing passengers access to taxis and ridesharing companies including Uber and Lyft.